- Overview

 Accommodations at Pension Rapmund, Swakopmund (B,L,D)

-We spend most of the morning birding around the Walvis Bay Lagoon and if needed, we have a second chance here to find Dune Lark, Namibia’s endemic beauty.
-We are not present at the ideal time to visit Walvis Bay (October to April) when the migrant birds have moved in from the northern hemisphere by the thousands.
-But there are still plenty of species to see, and the sheer numbers of the birds around the lagoon are impressive.
+We spend most of the morning birding around the Walvis Bay Lagoon and we have our first chance here to find Dune Lark, Namibia’s endemic beauty.
+We are early for the peak numbers at Walvis Bay (October to April) when migrant birds have moved in from the northern hemisphere by the thousands but there are still plenty of species to see, and the variety of the birds around the lagoon is impressive.
 This area has the highest density of Chestnut-banded Plover, a near-threatened species, in the world.
 The Walvis Bay Lagoon happens to be one of Africa’s most important shorebird stopovers (it is a RAMSAR site), where we see incredible numbers of Greater and Lesser Flamingos and some extremely localized species, such as the diminutive Damara Tern.

-Resident birds of the lagoon include Pied Avocet, Black-winged Stilt, White-fronted Plover, Three-banded Plover as well as the sought-after Chestnut-banded Plover.
-July sightings at the Walvis Bay Waterfront include some of the migratory species including Common Greenshank, Red Knot, Ruddy Turnstone, Curlew Sandpiper, Whimbrel and Bar-tailed Godwit.
+Resident birds of the lagoon include Pied Avocet, Black-winged Stilt, White-fronted Plover, and Three-banded Plover, as well as the sought-after Chestnut-banded Plover.
+Migratory species like Common Greenshank, Red Knot, Ruddy Turnstone, Curlew Sandpiper, Whimbrel, and Bar-tailed Godwit are possible.

-Return to enjoy the seaside town of Swakopmund, known for its wide-open avenues, colonial architecture, and its surrounding otherworldly desert terrain.
-Founded in 1892 as the main harbor for German South West Africa, Swakopmund is often described as being more German than Germany.
-While touristy, we have fun here and are assured of some great dining this evening.
+We return to enjoy another night in the seaside town of Swakopmund, known for its wide-open avenues, colonial architecture, and its surrounding otherworldly desert terrain.
+Founded in 1892 as the main harbor for German Southwest Africa, Swakopmund is often described as being more German than Germany.
+While touristy, we have fun here and are assured of some fun dining in a local restaurant.

 Accommodations at Pension Rapmund, Swakopmund (B,L,D)